beckswu/beckswu.github.io/_posts/2019-07-12-Convolution-NN.markdown

 As long as there's car in the image, there will be a window to detect the car.

 **Disadvantage**: computationtal cost: 因为slide window 太多次to run each of them indepdently through ConvNet，所以花很多时间slide window，
-  - 但是假如说用一个bigger stride，可能图片没有被captured， hurt performance。
+  - <span style="background-color:#FFFF00">但是假如说用一个bigger stride，可能图片没有被captured， hurt performance</span>
-  - 但如果用小的stride, A huge number of all these regions pass through ConvNet means there is a very high computational cost，also cannot localize objects
+  - <span style="background-color:#FFFF00">但如果用小的stride, A huge number of all these regions pass through ConvNet means there is a very high computational cost，also cannot localize objects</span>
   - Before, object detection run sliding windows with a simple linear classification is ok.
 But now, use ConvNet is computational expensive

 **Convolutional Implementation of Sliding windows**:

-Truning Fully-connected layer into convolutional layers:
+Turning Fully-connected layer into convolutional layers:

 1.  `5 x 5 x 16` fully-connected `400 x 1`.
 Now use 400 filters size with ``5 x 5 x 16` convolve it to `1 x 1 x 400`(volume).
 Mathematically, same as fully connected layer, each number in `1 x 1 x 400` is some linear function of these `5 x 5 x 16` activations from previous layer.
 2. Then implement 1 by 1 convolution with 400 filters size of `1 x 1 x 400`